 All investigations will be carried out objectively, and independently of the Line Management for the area in which the fraud has occurred or is suspected.
 All employees and third parties are required to provide complete support during all investigations.

-FRM team will recommend and follow through the necessary disciplinary actions on a case by case basis and learnings will be shared with relevant stakeholders to proactively manage and prevent similar cases in future.
+Recommendations and disciplinary actions will be made on a case by case basis and learnings will be shared with relevant stakeholders to proactively manage and prevent similar cases in future.

 Disciplinary Actions